Welcome to the Mighty Eagle Band!

-The Rowlett High School band is the largest organization on campus and consists of a 250 member marching band, 4 concert bands, 2 jazz bands, and color guard.
+The Rowlett High School band is the largest organization on campus with a marching band, 4 concert bands, 2 jazz bands, and color guard/winter guard.
 The RHS Band has enjoyed 20 plus years of growth and success in all musical endeavors.
 Students in the band are also members of many other clubs, organizations and sports teams on and off campus.
 Being a member of the RHS band means you will receive a well-rounded education and surround yourself with others who share a passion for music!
 We are the MEB (Mighty Eagle Band)

 Marching Band - UIL Region, Area, and State Performances

 All-Region Members 2016 - 36 Students

 Solo and Ensemble - 109 First Division Medals